Eugene-Kwaka/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9-John Doe has specific rules for file owner, group and others 753.

 10-mirror_permissions gives file mirror permission based on olleh.

+11-directories_permissions gives execute permissions to everybody to the subdirectories of the current directory.